You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Once all of the seeds and strands of the pumpkin have been removed, scrape the inside as clean as you can, this will allow for more light to shine through and for your lantern to take on an even more eerie and spooky glow.

-note: Don’t throw the pumpkin flesh away, keep in a bowl to one side and use it to make these delicious recipes.
+TIP: Don’t throw the pumpkin flesh away.
+Keep it in a bowl and use it to make these delicious recipes.

 3. Choosing Your Design

 There are a couple of methods to choose from when deciding on your design and how to mark your pumpkin ready for carving.
 The first is to create your own design and hand draw it directly on to the pumpkin.
-This is best done with a dry erase marker, the type used on whiteboards, and then any mistakes or errors can be easily wiped away and if there are any marks left behind after carving, they can be easily cleaned off with a wet paper towel.
+This is best done with a dry erase marker, the type used on whiteboards, and then any mistakes or marks left behind after carving can be easily cleaned off with a wet paper towel.

-The other option is to use a template, this can be you own design that you have drawn on to paper, or a quick search on the internet will provide you with a collection of templates, ranging from classic jack o’ lantern designs to more contemporary characters and even chilling seeds free to download and print, that you can stick to you pumpkin as a guide.
+The other option is to use a template.
+This can be your own design that you’ve drawn onto paper, or a quick search on the internet will provide you with a collection of templates, ranging from classic jack o’ lantern designs to more contemporary characters, that are free to download and print and can be stuck to your pumpkin as a guide.
 Cut away the excess paper from around the design and tape it to your pumpkin.
 You can cut slits or crease the template to ensure that you can tape it as tightly as possible around the curved surface.
 Using the poking tool that came with the carving kit, or a pin, poke holes along the lines of your template into the pumpkin.
-Once you have been all the way around the template, remove it and you will find that you are now left with a dotted outline of your design.
+Once you have been all the way around the template, remove it and you’ll be left with a dotted outline of your design.

 Poke